-- Console software is intended to be used with either the native linux console, or with a terminal emulator - ${\tt GUI}$ software is intended to be used within a graphical desktop environment - Hybrid software can either be used within both a console and a graphical desktop environment (e.g. networkmanager), or there are packages available for both console and a graphical desktop environment (e.g. pulseaudio with pulsemixer for Console and pavucontrol for GUI)
+- Fish software is intended to be used with either the native linux fish, or with a terminal emulator - ${\tt GUI}$ software is intended to be used within a graphical desktop environment - Hybrid software can either be used within both a fish and a graphical desktop environment (e.g. networkmanager), or there are packages available for both fish and a graphical desktop environment (e.g. pulseaudio with pulsemixer for Fish and pavucontrol for GUI)